-These easy and healthy homemade pop tarts are made using the famous 2 ingredient weight watchers dough!
+These healthy pop tarts are a healthier take on the traditional pop tarts!
 No yeast, no corn syrup, no butter, and no oil needed!

 Texture-wise, they are softer, chewier, but still have the delicious sweet filling and glaze on the outside.